 Getting the Family on Board

 Most teens want to feel like their opinion matters… but doesn’t everyone?
 Traveling by motorhome lends itself to many daily decisions.
 What should we see today?
 Where should we hike?
 Where should we eat?
 Which route should we take?
 Having your teens part of the daily decision-making process keeps them interested and invested in the journey.
 If you have your trip planned day-by-day before you leave, try to include your teen in the planning process.
-When they are participating in the decisions instead of being told what’s next, they will wish the trip was longer instead wishing it was over.
+When they are participating in the decisions instead of being told what’s next, they will wish the trip was longer instead of wishing it was over.

 Freedom to Explore